 Some may even start running partner programs for their resellers to help them manage the end customers.
 This will help MSPs reach the market faster.

-For this, the service providers need to re-align every business process and evaluate resources, lines of business, system integrations, brand value proposition etc. Both organizations need to ensure their financial health and capacity before getting into any M&A activity.
+For this, the service providers need to re-align every business process and evaluate resources, lines of business, system integrations, brand value proposition etc. Both organizations need to ensure their sound financial health and capacity before getting into any M&A activity.

 Related read: Managed Services are bringing new business opportunities for Microsoft 365 partners: Forrester